 These are 10 of common misconfigurations that I’ve seen over the years.
 Hopefully this article will help prevent young network engineers from making these same mistakes when working on production equipment.

-Tagged Cisco IOS
+Tagged with Cisco IOS